AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 #### *Floc Blankets*
 Floc blankets develop when vertical flow sedimentation tanks form a fluidized bed of particles.
 An example is shown in the figure below.
 A floc blanket then facilitates particle removal by “increasing particle-particle interactions that lead to flocculation and filtration occurring in the floc blanket” [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).

-[EM: This is a super long sentence.
-Consider breaking it up for fluidity.
-[ADDRESSED]]

 <div style = "text-align:center">
 <img